Step 1 – Importing The Model

 From the Import Project dialog, select the Get Public Models button to display the Public Models dialog shown below.

-From the Public Models dialog, select the Download button to download the model descriptor, solver descriptor and trained weights (which can take a minute or two depending on your internet connection).
+From the Public Models dialog, check the first VGG19 model from ‘Sinonyan‘ and select the Download button to download the model descriptor, solver descriptor and trained weights (which can take a minute or two depending on your internet connection).
 The percentages to the right of each item update to show the download progress.

 Once downloaded, select OK and enter the project name ‘VGG19’ in the Import Project dialog.